ActiveDirectoryManagementFramework/ActiveDirectoryManagementFramework.github.io/documentation/components/domain/acls.md

 ]
 ```

-This rule will verify and if neccesarry set Administrators as owner and disable Inheritance of the custom Tiering Organizational Unit.
+This rule will verify and if neccesarry set Administrators as owner and disable Inheritance of the custom Tiering organizational unit.

 ## Properties